eserie/wax-ml/README.md

 learning algorithms that should provide an excellent basis for linking or reimplementing in JAX.

-WAX could be the place where we reimplement some of these algorithms to work with the JAX ecosystem.
+WAX-ML could be the place where we reimplement some of these algorithms to work with the JAX ecosystem.

 ## Other APIS

-As it did for the Gym API, WAX could add support for other high-level OO APIs like Keras, scikit-learn, river ...
+As it did for the Gym API, WAX-ML could add support for other high-level OO APIs like Keras, scikit-learn, river ...

 ## Collaborations

-The WAX team is open to discussion and collaboration with contributors from any field who interested in using WAX for their problems on streaming data.
+The WAX-ML team is open to discussion and collaboration with contributors from any field who interested in using WAX-ML for their problems on streaming data.
 We are looking for use cases around data streaming in audio processing, natural language processing, astrophysics, biology, engineering ...